icecube/TauRunner/README.md

 ## Introduction

 `TauRunner` is a tool that propagates ultra-high-energy neutrinos, with a focus on tau neutrinos.
 Although it was developed for extremely high energy (EeV+) applications, it is able to propagate neutrinos from 1 to 10^16 GeV.
-Note that oscillations are not taken into account at the lowest energies, but they become negligible above 1 TeV.
+Note that oscillations are not taken into account at the lowest energies, but they become negligible above 1 TeV for propagation distances equivalent to Earth's diameter.

 ## Installation